 3(a).
 Who is entitled to an exemption?

-The Commission is authorized to grant an exemption to CUNY faculty whose duties do not involve the negotiation, authorization or approval of:
+The Commission is authorized to grant an exemption to CUNY faculty who are not involved in:

 3(b).
 What if I am the Chair of my department, or I administer a grant?